rookie-ninja/rk-docs/content/en/docs/Bootstrapper/User guide/grpc-golang/Basic/interceptor-meta.md

 ```

 ### 3.Validate
-> At above boot.yaml, we didn't enable rkServerOption, as a result, the headers returned from server will have prefix of **Grpc-Metadata**
+> At above boot.yaml, we didn't enable enableRkGwOption, as a result, the headers returned from server will have prefix of **Grpc-Metadata**

 ```shell script
 $ curl -vs -X GET localhost:8080/rk/v1/healthy